The Wings of the Dove (1997)

-It’s a shame that Helena Bonham Carter earned a Best Actress nomination for this performance, as she’s been so much better in other films.
-The previous year’s Margaret’s Museum demonstrated her quirky, reckless personality as well as her beauty, but that movie was unfortunately overlooked.
+It’s a shame that Helena Bonham Carter earned a Best Actress nomination for this performance, when so many others — take last year’s Margaret’s Museum, for example — have allowed her to be the combustibly reckless personality that only she can be.

 As we watch naughty Kate dupe her wishy-washy lover into faking affection for Millie, a dying rich girl (Eliot), in order to win her heart and her money, we are disgusted by the plan, unconvinced by the plotting lovers, and a little sorry for the dying million-heiress, who actually achieves a few moments of genuine charm.
 Millie falls hard for the young man and, predictably, Merton begins to feel something genuine for her, leaving his poor lover in a puddle of anxiety.
 Kate’s jealousy leads, of course, to disaster.

 In the end, there’s little suspense, since there is no one to sympathize with or applaud.
 We can only shake our heads and say “Poor poor Millie… bad bad Kate!”
 And when the tormented Merton finally confesses to his sour-faced lover that the dying Millie is “more alive than anyone I have ever met”, we are somewhat surprised.
-Is he exaggerating?
-Sure, she’s a charming girl, but we must have missed the scenes where she really let loose with a love for life!
+Really, Merton?
+I mean, sure, she’s charming; but did something essential end up on cutting room floor?

 Overall, this adaptation leaves us with a pageant of base behavior, outbursts of emotions without evident foundations, and characters who never live up to others’ perceptions of them.
 On any given week, you can probably find a prime time television drama that demonstrates the morals of the story – tell the truth and don’t let money dictate your decisions – with more subtlety and eloquence.